BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

   * Badass loot drops have been improved
   * Chubby drop pool has been improved.  *(Though the only chubbies in the game are Stalkers, so it's sort of hardly worth it.)*
+  * Many enemies from the Claptastic Voyage DLC have a unique legendary drop associated with them, with a default drop rate of 0.1%.
+This mod ups that probability to 1.5%.
 * Remove early-game loot restrictions.  *(work in progress)*

 Compatibility